wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_calls.md

 INTERRUPT.Options.mode|string == "killnowait"
 ```

-Progressive call cancellation, like progressive call result cancellation closes an important safety gap:
+Progressive call cancellation, like progressive call results cancellation closes an important safety gap:
-In cases where progressive calls are used to stream data from *Callers*, and network connectivity is unreliable,
+In cases where progressive calls are used to stream data from *Caller*, and network connectivity is unreliable,
-*Callers* my often get disconnected in the middle of sending progressive data.
+*Caller* may often get disconnected in the middle of sending progressive data.
 This can lead to unneeded memory
 consumption on *Dealer* and *Callee* sides, because of storing runtime data about ongoing calls.

-The message flow for progressive results cancellation involves:
+The message flow for cancelling progressive calls involves:

 {align="left"}
 ,------.            ,------.                 ,------.